 The most recent graded inspection (June 2023) judged the school Requires Improvement overall, with Behaviour and attitudes graded Good and Personal development graded Good.

-From an admissions perspective, demand is real.
-For the Year 7 entry route there were 293 applications for 170 offers, which is about 1.72 applications per place.
-That level of competition makes it sensible to treat the application as a process to manage, rather than a formality.
+From an admissions perspective, demand needs checking carefully each year.
+Year 7 entry is coordinated through the local authority, and that makes it sensible to treat the application as a process to manage, rather than a formality.

 John Spence’s identity is closely tied to community use of facilities and sport in the wider area.
 The school explicitly positions itself as a community resource, including hosting local sporting clubs such as North Shields Juniors.
 That matters for day to day atmosphere.
 A site that is used beyond the school day often feels busier, more outward-facing, and more connected to local networks than a school that “closes up” at 3pm.